Stochastic Control Approach to Reputation Games: The Model

-There is a \textbf{nested information structure} in the repeated game in the following sense: The signals observed by Player 2s are public, and hence available to all subsequent players, whereas Player 1's signals are his private information.
+We note that there is a \textbf{nested information structure} in the repeated game in the following sense: The signals observed by Player 2s are public, and hence available to all subsequent players, whereas Player 1's signals are his private information.
 Therefore, the information of Player 2 at time $t-1$ is a subset of the information of Player 1 at time $t$.
 Formally, a generic history for Player 2 at time $t-1$ and a generic history for Player 1 at time $t$ are given as follows:

-where $ H^2_{t-1} := {(\mathbb{Z}^2)}^t $ and $H^1_t := {(\mathbb{A}^1 \times \mathbb{Z}^1 \times \mathbb{Z}^2)}^t$.
+where $ H^2_{t-1} := {(\mathbb{S}^2)}^t $ and $H^1_t := {(\mathbb{A}^1 \times \mathbb{S}^1 \times \mathbb{S}^2)}^t$.

 That is, each Player 2 observes, before he acts, a finite sequence of public signals which are correlated with Player 1's action in each of his interaction with preceding Player 2s.
-On the other hand, Player 1 observes not only these public signals, but also a sequence of private signals for each particular interaction that happened in the past, and obviously his actions in the previous periods -- but not necessarily the actions of preceding Player 2s.\footnote{Note that Player 1 gets to observe the realizations of his earlier mixed actions.}
+On the other hand, Player 1 observes not only these public signals, but also a sequence of private signals for each particular interaction that happened in the past, and his actions in the previous periods\textemdash but not necessarily the actions of preceding Player 2s.\footnote{Note that Player 1 gets to observe the realizations of his earlier possibly mixed actions.}

-Due to its importance for our results, we explicitly note this nested information structure as Remark \ref{RemarkA}.

-\begin{remark}[{\bf Nested Information}] The signals observed by Player 2s are public and hence available to all subsequent players whereas Player 1's signals are his private information. \end{remark}

 We note also that having such a monitoring structure is not a strong assumption.
 In particular, it is weaker than the information structure in Fudenberg and Levine \cite{fudenberglevine92} where it is assumed that only the same sequence of public signals are observable by the long-lived and short-lived players, i.e., there is only public monitoring.
-Yet, it is stronger than the information structure in Gossner \cite{gossner11} which allows private monitoring for both the long-lived and short lived players.
+Yet, it is stronger than the information structure in Gossner \cite{gossner11} which allows private monitoring for both the long-lived and the short-lived players.